Fudgy Eggless Brownies

 • Foolproof.
 Whether you’re a baking pro or a newbie, you’ll have no trouble making this recipe and getting the perfect moist crumbs every time.

-• Perfect for egg allergies.
-When I need a “safe” dessert in case someone has a food allergy, I make these brownies.
+• Kid friendly.
 Not only are they egg-free, but they’re also easy to make dairy-free and gluten-free.

-• Self-rising flour– Also known as self-raising flour, it’s simply a combination of all-purpose flour, baking powder, and salt.
+• Self-rising flour.
+It’s simply a combination of all-purpose flour, baking powder, and salt.
 I never buy the overpriced grocery store kind and prefer making my own (it’s so easy to do!).

-• Cocoa powder– Dutch-processed or 100% unsweetened cocoa powder.
-I prefer using Hershey’s Cocoa Powder, as it always yields gorgeous crinkly tops.
+• Cocoa powder.
+Dutch-processed or 100% unsweetened cocoa powder.
+I prefer Hershey’s Cocoa Powder, which always yields gorgeous crinkly tops.

-• Superfine sugar– Also known as caster sugar.
-The finer sugar consistency will guarantee a smoother batter which in turn yields even more gooey brownies.
+• Superfine sugar.
+Also known as caster sugar.
+The finer sugar consistency will guarantee a smoother batter, yielding even more gooey brownies.
+Standard white sugar is fine.

 How to make eggless brownies

-Step 3- Combine.
-Combine your wet ingredients into the dry ingredients and mix until just combined.
-Fold through the remaining chocolate with a spatula.
+Step 3—Combine the wet and dry ingredients and mix until just combined.
+Fold in the remaining chocolate.

-Step 3- Bake.
-Transfer the brownie batter to the prepared pan and bake for 30-35 minutes or until a skewer comes out ‘just’ clean.
+Step 4 – Bake.
+Transfer the brownie batter to the prepared pan and bake for 30 minutes.

-• These brownies are eggless, so don’t fret if they seem a little undercooked- You can get away with them being ultra gooey.
+• Keep them gooey.
+These brownies are eggless, so don’t fret if they seem a little undercooked- You can get away with them being ultra gooey.

 • Do not overmix the batter, as it can impact how gorgeous the crinkle tops will be.
 Once there are no pockets of flour, they are mixed enough.

 • Use a warm and sharp knife.
-Dip the knife in warm water, then carefully dry it and slice your brownies.
-It’ll make way less of a mess and help guarantee even, clean cuts.
+Dip the knife in warm water, carefully dry it, and slice your brownies.
+This will make way less of a mess and help guarantee even, clean cuts.

 Storage instructions